slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 ```
 ###### Note: If you want to deploy the instance to a specific node, you'll need to substitute `sl-es1.slateci.io` shown in the above example with the hostname of that node.
 That node will be the origin from which tests will run.

-The destinations to which the tests run are included in the app config file but they can be left at their default values.
+The configuration parameters for the destinations to which the tests will run are included in the app config file but they can be left at their default values.

 Save the changes to the config file, and proceed to the next step.